Inflation: it’s a term we hear fairly often, but it’s not always clear what it means or what it’s for, so here’s an overview.

 What’s the UK’s inflation rate?

-How does inflation affect me?
+How does inflation affect you?